Galayand/popG/README.md

 # popG
-a simple popup notification extension for chrome for the new messages
+a simple popup notification extension for chrome for the new gmail messages